 A 2017 study (1) found that people in selfies are more negatively perceived than in pictures taken by others.
 The selfie-taker is viewed as less trustworthy, less open, and more self-centered.
 Those attributes leave a negative impression, likely the opposite of what the selfie-taker intended.
 What has the opposite effect of a negative selfie-impression?
 Empathy.

 Empathy is critical to effective communication.
 Empathy allows you to “tune in” and connect with others with greater awareness and responsiveness.
-As described in the upcoming Academy Guide to Nutrition Communication, “empathy refers to the ability to understand the feelings of others and to share their emotions and sensations (such as pain, fear, embarrassment, and reward).
+As described in Communicating Nutrition: The Authoritative Guide, “empathy refers to the ability to understand the feelings of others and to share their emotions and sensations (such as pain, fear, embarrassment, and reward).
 Empathic responses activate the same regions of the brain that are activated during first-person experiences of the same emotion or physical sensation.”

 A foundational skill to building empathy is what is known in the improv world as “listening and awareness.”(3) Empathy requires us to fully attend to others and “listen” with our eyes as well as our ears, taking in both verbal and non-verbal cues.
 Look for facts, feelings, and intentions.
 We need to suspend our response until we fully understand what others are saying and reflect this back, checking for understanding.
 The selfie-world tells us to be thinking about how to appear clever and be “right,” whereas the empathic response is to build connections, to understand, and to be understood.

 How can we become better listeners?
 Practice.
 Intentionally practice.
 It takes effort to listen well considering that research indicates we are able to pay concentrated attention for only about 90 seconds.
 Recent advertising research puts the duration at less than 8 seconds!
 (3) What does that tell us?
 If we are the communicator sharing information we must be clear and concise.
 If we are the audience, it emphasizes the necessity of learning how to pay attention more effectively.